Assing96/CS-for-Business-Analytics/README.md

 - In Section 1 of the code, the data is imported and cleaned to increase the effectiveness of the algorithm.
 The cleaning procedure is explained under methods in the paper.
 - In Section 2 of the code, all the neccessary methods and function is created.
 The core methods to look for are `binaryMatrix`, `minHashing`, `LSH` and `Replicate`.
 Under `Replicate` the LSH and clustering are performed.
+- In Section 3 of the code, the algorithms are performed and results are calculated over 1 bootstrap sample, and the structure of the clusters are also printed.
+This section is interesting if the user wants to have a very detailed insight into how the clusters are formed and the different metrics of the evaluation measure.
+It can also be used for the user to check the quality of the clusters.